waleyGithub/waleyGithub.github.io/IELTS/writing/Task2/Classification/Report.md

 ---
 title: Report
 ---
+### 2024年12月21日 中国大陆
+More and more people today  want to get what they want instantly (e.g. goods, services, news), without having to wait.
+Why is this the case?
+Do you think this a positive or negative development?

 ### 2024年10月26日 中国大陆
 In today's world, people spend a lot of money on appearance because they want to look younger.
 Why does this happen?
 Do you think this is a positive or negative development?